-Year Migr ntic atory oup Atlantic 2 Atlantic Zone ACL Atlantic Migratory Zone Gulf Zone ACL Gulf Zone ACT OFL ABC Commercial Recreational Recreational OFL ABC Stock Stock 2014 0.81 0.73 0.06 0.67 0.55 2.56 2.46 2.46 2.21 2015 0.76 0.69 0.06 0.63 0.52 2.59 2.52 2.52 2.27 2016 0.73 0.67 0.05 0.62 0.50 2.66 2.60 2.60 2.34
+Year Atlantic Migratory Group OFL ABC Commercial Recreational Atlantic 2 Zone ACL Atlantic Zone ACT Mig ulf ratory oup Gulf Zone ACL Gulf Zone ACT Recreational OFL ABC Stock Stock 2014 0.81 0.73 0.06 0.67 0.55 2.56 2.46 2.46 2.21 2015 0.76 0.69 0.06 0.63 0.52 2.59 2.52 2.52 2.27 2016 0.73 0.67 0.05 0.62 0.50 2.66 2.60 2.60 2.34

-South Atlantic Preferred/Gulf Preferred Alternative 3 compensates for the difference in the biological boundary and the management boundary by creating a Florida East Coast Zone for cobia.
+Preferred Alternative 3 compensates for the difference in the biological boundary and the management boundary by creating a Florida East Coast Zone for cobia (Figure 2.6.1).
 This cobia zone would be similar to the king mackerel Florida East Coast Subzone in that the fish would be Gulf migratory group fish and part of the Gulf ABC, but would have a separate ACL and be managed by the South Atlantic Council.
 The cobia zone would differ from the king mackerel subzone in that it would remain the same year-round without a boundary shift.
 In essence, Alternative 3 would take the portion of the Gulf ABC attributable to the Florida east coast and allow the South Atlantic Council to set management measures, as they have historically done for this area.

-To determine to the appropriate proportion of the Gulf migratory group ABC to assign to the Florida East Coast Zone ACL, landings from various time periods could be used.
-Options a, b, and South Atlantic Preferred/Gulf Preferred Option d would use consecutive ranges of years terminating in 2012.
-Compared to Alternative 1, Option a and South Atlantic Preferred/Gulf Preferred option d would result in an increase in Gulf ACL while Option b would result in a decrease.
-The South Atlantic ACL would increase under Options a and b, and South Atlantic Preferred/Gulf Preferred Option d.
+To determine to the appropriate proportion of the Gulf migratory group ABC to assign to the Florida East Coast Zone, landings from various time periods could be used.
+Alternative 3 Options a, b, and Preferred Option d propose to use historical landings ranges of 10, 5, and 15 years, respectively, all terminating in 2012.
+Compared to Alternative 1, Alternative 3 Option a and Preferred Option d would result in an increase to the Gulf ACL while Option b would result in a decrease.
+When compared to landings history for the Florida East Coast, the level of quota available to fishermen on the Florida East Coast Zone would increase under Options a and b, and Preferred Option d.
 Options c, e, and f would use 50% of landings from recent years and 50% of landings from a longer time period.
-Options c, e, and f all result in an increase in the Gulf ACL, while the South Atlantic's ACL would decrease only under Options e and f.
-The proportion of landings for the Florida east coast for each option is shown in Table 2.6.2.
+Options c, e, and f all result in an increase in the Gulf ACL, while the combined Florida East Coast Zone and South Atlantic ACL would decrease only under Options e and f.
+The proportion of landings for the Florida East Coast Zone for each option is shown in Table 2.6.2.